amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 - Experience from working with many companies to optimize product development/launch new products
 - Available immediately with deep experience getting up to speed quickly

-## Notes
+## Notes for those just starting out
-When talking to first time founders it has come to my attention that many tend to overthink, over develop, and get their engineers to over engineer.
+When talking to first time founders at the beginning of a new project, it has come to my attention that many tend to overthink, over develop, and get their engineers to over engineer.

-Over engineering means overspending and less speed to make the changes that the market with inevidably force you to make.
-I've seen many good people spend a lot of money on things no one ever needed or wanted but weren't open to constructive feedback from someone with experience in what they were doing.
-Do't be that person.
+Over engineering means overspending and less also means speed to make the changes that the market with inevitably force you to make.
+I've seen many good people spend a lot of money on things no one ever needed or wanted.

-If you're starting something from scratch and don't have any code yet, the best decision you could make BY FAR is to get a fractional CTO at least as a one-time request to go over your idea, simplify it, and turn it into requirements that any developer can start working on. **Expecting developers to take the role of architect and business analyst is unwise.** They will do what you pay them to, often against your best interests just because they don't know any better.
+If you're starting something from scratch and don't have any code yet, the best decision you could make BY FAR is to get a fractional CTO at least as a one-time request to:

+- Go over your idea
+- Simplify it
+- Turn it into requirements that any developer can start working on
+- Decreasing time to market (because the market is <a target="_BLANK" href="https://amandoabreu.com/wrote/data-driven-decisions-explained-with-hamburgers/">very irrational</a>)
+- Gathering input from real life usage data

+**Expecting developers to take the role of architect and business analyst is unwise.**

 If you're still reading, drop me a line in my <a href="/contact/">contact page</a>